 And shortly after, some of them became my clients!

-Craigslist.org was actually the first place where I started generating clients.
+Craigslist.org was actually the first place where I started generating local clients.

 Craigslist seems to be a lot harder nowadays to advertise on since you have to pay for ads and it doesn’t appear that there is as many people looking for SEO services anymore.

 I recently tested a few paid ads and didn’t even get a single response!

 But, it worked before for me, so maybe it will work for you.

 If you’re going to be using Facebook ads, I’d generally suggest you do an initial campaign for publicity in your area and then remarket to that audience who’s already seen your stuff before.

 For this method, you’ll need to create a custom audience; however, I will not be covering this in great detail in this presentation, so I suggest you do some Googling on this one.

 This is another method that I used back when I first started SEO.

 Although picking up the phone and calling a business does work, it seems to me that a better idea would be to just walk into different businesses and talk to them about their SEO needs in person.